danlunt1976/UM_Bristol/BC5_running.md

 ## Creating a project

 I initially set up a new project called "BC5 HadCM3" following the instructions [here](https://apply.isambard.ac.uk/bristol/) .
-However, mostly you would be joining an existing project via an invitation from a PI, that arrived by email.
+However, in the end I joined via an invite from SH to the 'BC5 Testing' project, and mostly you would be joining an existing project via an invitation from a PI, that arrived by email.

 ## Creating an account